 HELP! #12, 1960.

 The expansive introduction by Michael J. Vassallo may itself be worth the price of the book to scholars.
 Both meticulous and incisive, at least when the fannish generosity of appreciation does not get in the way, it tells us what we need to know.
 We learn that businessman-publisher Martin Goodman, known earlier for the formative Timely Comics, is in charge here, if doubtless preoccupied by the wider scope of his empire.
 For a while, Stan Lee clocked in as an executive employee and continued in the boom years to reign over dozens of titles with a small army of underpaid contributors.
-Eventually, along with assorted and lucrative “monster” magazines, Goodman himself would publish Kurtzman’s Help!.
-And kill it for the crime of low revenue.
+Jim Warren would publish Kurtzman’s Help!.
+Andkill it for the crime of low revenue.

-Goodman himself, like many of the comic artists and writers, had seen military service—most of them in non-combat roles as educator/editors—and evidently identified with the sentiments of the Warner Brothers famed 1946 animated feature, “Private Snafu.”
+Goodman, familiar with many of the comic artists and writers who had seen military service—most of them in non-combat roles as educator/editors, identified with the sentiments of the Warner Brothers famed 1946 animated feature, “Private Snafu.”
 Famously, the phrase “situation normal, all fucked up” was a familiar expression of ordinary soldiers none too fond of the Brass that lorded over them, especially because the overlording so often got in the way of whatever really needed to be done.
 This movie cartoon had been created by some of the animation greats, including Chuck Jones, Fritz Freeling, Bob Clampett and Frank Tashlin, “voiced” by Mel Blanc, and for millions of GIs, offered a much-needed laugh and some mental solace.

 SNAFU #2, 1956.